 When we first meet, I will ask you what you want to achieve by coming to see me.
 I may ask you to describe your life as it will be once you have completed therapy.
 In that way, we define an objective and you will be able to keep track of your development and recognise the end-point of our work.
 If you find that first question - "where do you want to go?" - hard to answer, that can in itself be a good point of departure for therapeutic work.

 I have completed a five-year programme in Transactional Analysis and am under supervision.
 I have extended experience with self-help groups and self-development, especially with workaholism and co-dependency, and have been counselling the relatives of alcoholics for twenty years.
 I am a member of Assobat, the Belgian association for transactional analysis, and abide by their rules of ethics, as well as ITAA, the international association of TA.

 Originally from Copenhagen, Denmark, I have lived in the UK, Italy and, since 2005, in Belgium.
 I work in Danish, English and French.

 I am also a simultaneous interpreter and hold a Ph.D. in literary studies from the University of Copenhagen.
-Common to psychotherapy, literature and the learning of foreign languages is a deep interest in the minds of other people.
+Common to therapy, literature and the learning of foreign languages is a deep interest in the minds of other people.
 As I see it, both psychotherapy and literature search for the truth about us as human beings.
 What I love about therapy is the honesty and courage involved in reaching for that truth, and the immense sense of meaning when we achieve new liberating insight.
 It is a privilege to accompany others as they let go of what has been holding them back and take steps to improve their lives.
 It is my objective to help you find joy, peace of mind and a renewed sense of purpose in your life and relationships.